SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/Creating_a_cypress_test_for_an_interactive_automation_script.md

 1. Add the NuGet package [Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit](https://www.nuget.org/packages/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/9.0.2) to your project.

    > [!NOTE]
-   > Ensure that your project uses at least version 9.0.2 of the [Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit](https://www.nuget.org/packages/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/9.0.2) and version 10.4.7 of the [Skyline.DataMiner.Dev.Automation](https://www.nuget.org/packages/Skyline.DataMiner.Dev.Automation/10.4.7).
+   > Ensure that your project uses at least version 9.0.2 of [Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit](https://www.nuget.org/packages/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/9.0.2) and version 10.4.7 of [Skyline.DataMiner.Dev.Automation](https://www.nuget.org/packages/Skyline.DataMiner.Dev.Automation/10.4.7).

 1. Use the following C# code to implement a sample interactive script that displays a "Hello, World!" message with an *OK* button: